dhsouthbend/databases/sections/10-usefulqueries.md

 # Querying to summarize your data

-Using the REPL, let's see what the nypl_items table looks like:
+Using the SQLITE REPL, let's see what the nypl_items table looks like.
+To load the database, first confirm that you are in the `database-practice` directory.
+Start the Sqlite program:

+`sqlite3`

+Then, type this text to open our database:

+`.open nyplbd.db`

 1. How many records are in the table?